influxdata/docs-v2/content/chronograf/v1.9/guides/querying-data.md

     - Use the **Schema** pane to explore your available data.
 Click the **+** sign next to a bucket name to expand its content.
     - Use the **Script** pane to enter and view your Flux script.
     - Use the **Flux Functions** pane to view details about the available Flux functions.
 5. To get started building a new script, click **Script Builder**.
 Using the Flux script builder, you can select a bucket, measurements and tags, fields and an aggregate function.
 Click **+Load More** to expand any truncated lists.
+You can also choose a variety of time ranges on your schema data.
 6. When you are finished creating your script, click **Submit**.
 7. Click **Script Editor** to view and edit your query.
 8. If you make changes to the script using the **Script Builder**, you will receive a message when clicking **Submit** warning you